-We have four ultimate shareholders and all are represented on the Board of Eurobond.
-In addition, the three largest shareholders are represented on the YWS board, with the fourth shareholder entitled to appoint an observer to attend the board meetings.
+The group parent company, Kelda Holdings Limited, has four shareholders and all are represented on the Board of Kelda Holdings Limited.
+In addition, the three largest shareholders are represented on the Yorkshire Water Board, with the four shareholders entitled to appoint an observer to attend the Board meetings.
 In this way, we ensure that we treat all of our shareholders fairly and that their views are fairly represented in key decisions.
 This is further ensured by a Shareholder Agreement, which was signed in 2010 and which sets out the rights of each of the shareholders in relation to the company and the matters which require specific investor consent.
-Further information on how our board operates can be found in the Directors report.
+Further information on how our Board operates can be found in the Directors' Report.